 We developed our training courses to meet the specific needs of the emergency services workforce.
 They help you manage your own and others' wellbeing at work, build resilience, and support colleagues after traumatic incidents.

 Existing courses have paused due to the pandemic.
 In response, we're developing new training.
 Find out more below.

-Our Blue Light Programme is here to support the mental health of emergency responders in England and Wales in response to the pandemic.
+Our Blue Light Programme is here to support the mental health of emergency responders in response to the pandemic.

 From 2015 to 2019, thousands of people who dedicate their lives to saving others received information, resources, training, or accessed support through the Blue Light Programme and our network of local Minds.